 During Tesla’s fourth-quarter earnings, Musk was asked by shareholders about the status of the $25,000 Tesla, the auto-tech website Electrek reported.

 “Well, we are not currently working on the $25,000 car.
 At some point, we will, but we have enough on our plate right now, too much on our plate, frankly.
 So, at some point, there will be,” Musk responded.

-At Tesla Battery Day in 2020, CEO Elon Musk announced that Tesla will be making a $25,000 electric car.
+At Tesla Battery Day in 2020, CEO Elon Musk announced that Tesla would be making a $25,000 electric car.

-He made it clear that this new price point is achieved through Tesla’s new battery cell and battery manufacturing effort, which could reduce battery costs by over 50 per cent.
+He clarified that this new price point is achieved through Tesla’s new battery cell and manufacturing effort, which could reduce battery costs by over 50 percent.